← Connecticut College overview

 3. Find one current student to ask about their experience — admissions offices often connect prospective applicants with current students.
 The follow-up email becomes specific essay material.

-made by a high school junior. found a bug? something looks wrong? tell me on the reddit. candor is free. the AI advisor costs $5/mo only because the api isn't.
+made by a high school junior. found a bug? something looks wrong? tell me on the reddit. free chances calculator.
+Candor Premium is $3/month for the strategy on top.